day8/re-frame/README.md

 app-db -->  components
 ```

-So let's pause for a second to consider **our dream solution** around this flow. `components` would:
+So let's pause to consider **our dream solution** for this part of the flow. `components` would:
    * obtain data from `app-db`  (their job is to turn this data into hiccup)
    * obtain this data via a (possibly parameterised) query over `app-db`.
 Think database kinda query.
    * automatically recompute their hiccup output, as the data returned by the query changes, over time.
-   * use declarative queries.
-We want components knowing as little as possible about the data structure in `app-db`.
+   * use declarative queries.  components should know as little as possible about the data structure in `app-db`.
 SQL?
 Datalog?

-re-frame's `subscriptions` are an attempt to live the dream.
+re-frame's `subscriptions` are an attempt to live this dream.
 As you'll see, they fall short on a couple of points, but they're not too bad.

 As the app developer, your job is to write and register one or more "subscription handlers" (functions that do a query).
 Your subscription functions must return a value that changes over time (Signal).
-They must return a ratom.
+Ie. they'll be returning a reaction (ratom).

 Rules:
   - `components` never source data directly from `app-db`, and instead, they use a subscription.